Typical Mammalian Cell Bank Characterization Program

 Testing for animal viruses according to 9 CFR 113.46, 113.47 and 113.53, using cell culture monolayers:

-- Testing trypsin alone for Porcine Parvovirus (PPV)
+- Testing trypsin alone for porcine parvovirus (PPV)

 - Testing product for both porcine and bovine viruses